Indonesia's Borneo Lumbung to buy Bumi stake for $1 billion

-SINGAPORE/JAKARTA Indonesia's Bakrie Group is selling a 23.8 percent stake in London-listed Bumi Plc BUMIP.L, its venture with financier Nat Rothschild, to coal miner PT Borneo Lumbung Energi (BORN.JK) in a $1 billion (626 million pound) deal to avoid a loan default.
+SINGAPORE/JAKARTA Indonesia's Bakrie Group is selling a 23.8 percent stake in London-listed Bumi Plc BUMIP.L, its joint venture with financier Nathaniel Rothschild, to coal miner PT Borneo Lumbung Energi (BORN.JK) in a $1 billion deal to avoid a loan default.

-The deal with Borneo, which is backed by Indonesian businessman Samin Tan, would help Bakrie pay off the bulk of a $1.35 billion loan and extricate itself from a debt crunch that has weighed on the share price of one of the world's largest coal exporters, Bumi Resources (BUMI.JK), following the 2008 financial crisis.
+The deal with Borneo, which is backed by Indonesian businessman Samin Tan, would help Bakrie pay off the bulk of a $1.35 billion loan and extricate itself from a debt crunch that has weighed on the share price of one of the world's largest coal exporters, Bumi Resources (BUMI.JK).

 The agreement between the Bakrie Group, run by one of Indonesia's most powerful families, and Tan marks the second time in three years that the Bakrie family has had to scramble together a transaction to ease its debt.